olubunmmy/Android-Forensic-Image-Analysis/README.md

 ---

 ## Digital Evidence Collected
--contacts2.db: Call log database
+- contacts2.db: Call log database

--mmssms.db: Text message database
+- mmssms.db: Text message database

--location.db: Location history database
+- location.db: Location history database

--Chrome History: Browser activity log
+- Chrome History: Browser activity log

--image_with_exif.jpg: Photo with GPS data
+- image_with_exif.jpg: Photo with GPS data

--packages.xml: Installed apps list
+- packages.xml: Installed apps list

-## Forensic Integrity
--Operated on nexus.img in read-only mode

--Generated MD5 and SHA-256 hashes for validation

--Made no modifications to the original image

--Captured an automatic audit trail through Autopsy

--Maintained full compliance with digital forensics standards

 ---

 ## Forensic Integrity and Chain of Custody
--Autopsy operated in read-only mode
+- Autopsy operated in read-only mode

--MD5 & SHA-256 hashes generated for all recovered files
+- MD5 & SHA-256 hashes generated for all recovered files

--Logs preserved in the case folder
+- Maintained full compliance with digital forensics standards

--All extracted data was handled in a forensically sound manner
+- All extracted data was handled in a forensically sound manner

--No changes were made to the original disk image
+- No changes were made to the original disk image

 ---

 ## Key Skills Demonstrated

-Virtual lab setup using Oracle VirtualBox and Ubuntu
+- Virtual lab setup using Oracle VirtualBox and Ubuntu

-Installation and use of Autopsy and SleuthKit
+- Installation and use of Autopsy and SleuthKit

-Acquisition and analysis of Android device images
+- Acquisition and analysis of Android device images

-Artifact extraction and interpretation
+- Artifact extraction and interpretation

-Professional reporting of digital evidence
+- Professional reporting of digital evidence

 ---

 ## Conclusion
-This Android forensic investigation project demonstrated the ability to simulate real-world incident response using publicly available tools.
-The analysis of call logs, messages, locations, browser history, and app usage highlighted the effectiveness of Autopsy in recovering both live and deleted digital evidence.

-The investigation validated skills in setting up a virtual lab, using forensic tools, and adhering to chain of custody principles.
-It served as a strong foundation for further work in cybersecurity, governance, risk, compliance, and digital forensics.
+Absolutely!
+Here's an **enhanced and more aligned conclusion** for your Android forensic investigation project.
+It directly ties back to your **objectives** and the overall **project goals**, making it suitable for a strong GitHub or professional submission.

+---

+## Conclusion

+This Android forensic investigation project successfully achieved its objectives by simulating a real-world digital investigation within a controlled virtual lab environment.
+The project began with the setup of a fully functional forensic lab using Oracle VirtualBox and Ubuntu, followed by the installation and configuration of Autopsy and SleuthKit—validating the ability to build a practical and scalable investigation workspace.

+Through the acquisition and analysis of the `nexus.img` Android image, the investigation demonstrated proficiency in identifying and extracting key user artifacts including SMS messages, call logs, GPS locations, browser history, media content, and deleted files.
+Each step—from loading the image, selecting appropriate ingest modules, to analyzing Android-specific artifacts—was conducted in a forensically sound manner with proper evidence integrity checks and audit logging.

+In addition, this project reinforced critical cybersecurity and GRC skills, including:

+* Maintaining the chain of custody
+* Preserving digital evidence integrity
+* Conducting structured forensic analysis
+* Reporting findings in a clear and professional format

+By completing this investigation, I demonstrated foundational skills in mobile forensics, use of open-source forensic tools, and analytical thinking required for cybersecurity roles focused on digital forensics, compliance, and incident response.

+This project serves as a solid portfolio piece and a practical step toward advancing in the field of cybersecurity and digital forensics